SKA sensitivity for possible radio emission from dark matter in Omega Centauri: THE constraints on the WIMP case

 The constraint of $b\Bar{b}$ channel is presented in Fig.~\ref{sigmav_withmu}~(c).
 Unlike the $e^+e^-$ and $\mu^+\mu^-$ channel, the limit of $b\Bar{b}$ final stats are mainly from synchrotron contribution because the decay products of the b quark have so high energy that the photons generated by the following IC process are not in the radio band.
-The 68\% and 95\% credible regions (shaded regions) ) by fitting to the antiproton data~\cite{52,53} and the 99.7\%, 68\% and 95\% credible regions (black line) by fitting to the Galactic center GeV excess are also presented in the figure~\cite{54}.
+The 68\% and 95\% credible regions (shaded regions) by fitting to the antiproton data~\cite{52,53} and the 68\%, 95\% credible regions (black line) by fitting to the Galactic center GeV excess are also presented in the figure~\cite{54}.
 The result shows that the SKA has sufficient capability in detecting these favored parameter regions.

 Next, we need to discuss the impact of other parameters on the limits, here we take the $e^+ e^-$ annihilation channel as an example.
 As discussed earlier, the magnetic field solely affects the synchrotron radiation intensity.
 For high-mass WIMPs, the radio emission is predominantly from the synchrotron process, with the upper limit becoming stronger as the magnetic field increases.
 However, for low-mass WIMPs, the radio emission is mainly produced by IC radiation, so the upper limit remains unchanged, as depicted in Fig.~\ref{sigmav_differentB}.
-In contrast, the diffusion coefficient considerably impacts the upper limits of the cross-section in most cases.
-As previously discussed, lower diffusion coefficients induce tight upper limits of DM cross-section as shown in Fig.~\ref{sigmav_differentD0}.
-With a high magnetic field or low diffusion coefficient, the upper limit can even reach $10^{-33}~\rm{cm^3~s^{-1}}$ for a WIMP mass of approximately 10 GeV.
+In contrast, the diffusion coefficient considerably impacts the upper limits of the cross-section in both synchrotron and IC cases.
+The diffusion coefficient in Omega Centauri also exhibits significant uncertainty.
+Currently, there is no direct observational data on the diffusion coefficient in dwarf galaxies or globular clusters.
+Since the exact value of the diffusion coefficient is currently unknown, and here we consider a range from $10^{29}~\rm {cm^{2}s^{-1}}$ to $10^{31}~\rm {cm^{2}~s^{-1}}$ to explore the potential impact of different diffusion coefficients.
+Additionally, we consider a free-streaming option to help bracket the uncertainties.
+As previously discussed, lower diffusion coefficients induce tight upper limits of DM cross-section as shown in Fig.~\ref{sigmav_differentD0}. \textbf{Also, we notice that for $D_0=10^{31}~\rm {cm^{2}s^{-1}}$, the propagation for high energy electrons closely approaches free-streaming and results in roughly the same upper limit.}

+With a high magnetic field or low diffusion coefficient, the upper limit can even reach $10^{-31}~\rm{cm^3~s^{-1}}$ for a WIMP mass of approximately 10 GeV.
 Furthermore, the diffusion coefficient only affects the constraint strength, while the peak and valley position of the DM cross-section remains the same as shown in Fig.~\ref{sigmav_differentD0}.

 Generally, even if accounting for uncertainties in the diffusion coefficient and magnetic field, all parameters interpreting the gamma-ray signals are expected to produce detectable radio signals for SKA.